 The More Your Give, the More We Can Accomplish

 As you reach each giving level in the Circle of Caring, you receive greater satisfaction from knowing you have helped more people on their end of life journey.

 Someday, someone you love may need the special care provided by Lower Cape Fear Hospice.
 It is our honor and privilege to provide such special care.
 We are committed to providing expert care to all who need it whenever they call for help, and wherever they call home.
 We rely on charitable dollars – gifts from people like you – to keep that commitment.

 Please give the gift of hospice and join a Circle of Caring.
 Your tax-deductible donation in any amount helps ensure we will be there when patients and families need us most.
-Your contribution allows us to continue offering hospice and palliative care, bereavement services to adults and children, community education and outreach, and volunteer services throughout our five county service region.
+Your contribution allows us to continue offering hospice and palliative care, bereavement services to adults and children, community education and outreach, and volunteer services throughout our nine county service region.

 Donors are recognized annually by Circle of Caring level in the Lower Cape Fear Hospice Foundation’s newsletter, Beneficence.
 For more information contact the Development office at 910-796-7900.

 Lower Cape Fear Hospice Foundation has an account with Wells Fargo Advisors, LLC.
 The financial advisor is Reid Murchison.
 Please contact Fran Mott, Shelley Bullard or Janet Dixon at Wells Fargo Advisors, LLC.
 Direct: 910-509-5252 Toll Free: 800-777-1685.
 They will assist you with the transfer of stock for your donation to Lower Cape Fear Hospice Foundation.

 Lower Cape Fear Hospice Society Circles recognize and celebrates the vital importance of personal giving at transformative levels.
 Members of our Society Circles are people of vision.
 Their community involvement creates solutions that shape tomorrow.